wger-project/wger/README.rst

 ::

- $ sudo apt-get install python-dev python-virtualenv
+ $ sudo apt-get install python-dev python-virtualenv nodejs
  $ virtualenv venv-django
  $ source venv-django/bin/activate
+ $ npm install bower

 2) Start the application.
 This will create a SQlite database and populate it with data on the first run.